rosepups/404-Error/README.md

 # Hamiltonian Optimization

-5. Then use a set of optimisers for comparison.
-The iterations were increased until it was shown that all the optimisers converged.
+We compared the optimizers available on qiskit.algorithms.optimizers.
+The optimizer iterations were increased until it was shown that all the optimisers converged.
 Many optimisers were investigated including BOBYQA, IMFIL, SNOBFIT, COBYLA, L_BFGS_B, SLSQP, CG, ADAM

 Is this code COBYLA, L_BFGS_B, SLSQP and CG were compared.
 The max iterations was changed until clear convergence could be seen.
 The other optimisers gained undesirable results therefore were not